Summer in Saranac Lake

 Where to stay is always one of the most important questions we ask when planning a trip.
 Fortunately, there are a variety of options in and around Saranac Lake!

-After a day exploring all the area has to offer, you want a comfortable place to rest your head.
+After a day exploring all the area has to offer, you want to relax.
 We get it because we feel the same way.
-No matter where you stay in Saranac Lake, you're never very far from the water, so relax, enjoy your stay, and drift off to sleep as the Common Loons sing you a lullaby.
+No matter where you stay in Saranac Lake, you're never very far from the water, so kick back, enjoy your stay, and drift off to sleep as the Common Loons sing you a lullaby.
 Book your stay today!